-Just after she left, Steve got into bed and thought hard over the adventure, aware that Tess’s regard depended on his coming up with something good.
+Just after she left, Steve got into bed and thought hard over the adventure, to come up with something good for Tess.
 Did she really like him?
-No, he couldn’t think that way.
+No, he couldn’t worry about that.
 He’d get distracted and blow it.

-The party had rescued the baron, and Zadrian too, in a way.
+The party had rescued the baron, and Zadrian too, sort of.
 That had to be worth a reward.
 The baron was really devoted to his daughter, not like Megaera’s mother superior, who’d sent her to fetch a vampire.
-What did she have against Te–, uh, Megaera, anyway?
+What did she have against Te—, uh, Megaera, anyway?
 He could come up with that later, when he knew more about Tess’s family life.
-Had Megaera’s vampire been one of those that got staked and burned up?
+Megaera was on a quest to recover an escaped vampire.
+Had that vampire been one of those that got staked and burned up in the dungeon?
 No, probably not.
-And what about that dog in the pantry?
+And what about that dog locked in the pantry?
 Did Tess like dogs?
 Maybe Zadrian should rescue it.
 Nah, that was dumb.
 Besides, it was locked in the pantry.
-It wouldn’t starve….
+It wouldn’t starve. . . .

 The giant adventure was going to lead to a big underground campaign.
 The hag would be a tough opponent, but even she wasn’t the worst.
 The party would have to do a lot of sneaking around.
-Rei, especially, always wanted Dirk to charge in and fight stuff, and that would get him flattened in what was coming up.
+Rei, especially, always wanted his character to charge in and fight stuff, and that would get him flattened in what was coming up.
 He at least had stealth skills and magic armor.
-Zadrian was covered that way too.
-Arslan and Megaera needed some help, maybe elvish cloaks.
+So did Zadrian.
+Arslan and Megaera both needed some help, maybe elvish cloaks.

-What Megaera really needed was a better weapon.
-She had starting skill in the morningstar.
+But what Megaera really needed was a better weapon.
+She had starting skill in the flail.
 Luckily she hadn’t needed to fight hand to hand.
-In general a morningstar wasn’t that great, at least a normal one.
+In general a flail wasn’t that great, at least a normal one.
 Tess’d want something wicked.
-Presumably the hag’s captains had weapons to get, if the party could just beat one of them; they’d be powerful, evil weapons.
-He didn’t want to indulge Tess’s dark side, so whatever she got would have to be a pain in the ass too, if it was evil.
+Presumably the hag’s captains had weapons, which the party could get if they could just beat some of them; powerful, evil weapons, maybe intelligent too, like the black sword in the Elric books by Michael Moorcock.
+Steve didn’t want to indulge Tess’s dark side, so whatever weapon she got would also have to be a pain in the ass, if it was evil.

 * * *

 Late the next morning, he found himself sitting across from Tess at the gaming table, so tired he couldn’t quite believe the situation was real.
 His mom had left just before Tess arrived, after informing him that his dad had indeed gone fishing for the day with Alex Harrison.
-Mrs. Harrison had dropped off Tess on the way to the zoo with her boys.
+Steve barely had time to get showered before Mrs. Harrison dropped off Tess, on the way to the zoo with her boys.

 Tess looked muzzy.
 She had on sweats and sneakers, her face was puffy and devoid of makeup, and bags showed under her eyes.

-She was gorgeous.
+She was still gorgeous.
 Her advantage over him was hopeless.
 He was too tired to care.

 “Do you have any coffee?” she said.
 “I stayed up and read till late.”